meenuanil/Portfolio-Website/README.md

 ### Methodology

-**Data Collection**
-Data collection is achieved using a combination of Power Query, M Query, and Power Automate:
+**Data Collection:** Data collection is achieved using a combination of Power Query, M Query, and Power Automate:

 **LinkedIn Data Collection:** Utilizes the LinkedIn connector in Power BI along with Power Query for data transformation.